ryantd42/NY-Legislative-Git/2023/S4741C-2023/bill.md

   the  Committee  on  Health in accordance with Senate Rule 6, sec.
-8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted  to  said committee -- committee discharged, bill amended, ordered reprinted as amended and  recommitted  to  said  committee  -- reported  favorably from said committee and committed to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public health law and the  mental  hygiene  law,  in relation  to directing the commissioner of health and the commissioner